evyvanweelden/EEG-PIW-WL/README.md

 <br>Affiliated with Tilburg University, Department of Cognitive Science & Artificial Intelligence.
 <br>*e.vanweelden@tilburguniversity.edu</br>

-eeglab_preprocessing.m is for the cleaning of EEG data.
+<br>"eeglab_preprocessing.m" is for the cleaning of EEG data.</br>
-Prediction models EEG.ipynb contains RFE and classifiers for absolute and baseline-corrected EEG
+<br>"Prediction models EEG.ipynb" contains RFE and classifiers for absolute and baseline-corrected EEG.</br>
+<br>"RFE and classifier with PIW.ipynb" contains RFE and classifier for absolute EEG + PIW features.</br>